24 The Lord bless thee, and keep thee:

 All sin is rooted in a love of pleasure more than of God.

-Because esteem and admiration are inseparable evidence of trust.
+Esteem and admiration are inseparable evidence of trust.

 Luke 14:26, “If any man come to me, and hate not his father and mother, wife and children, brethren and sisters, yea, and his own life, he cannot be my disciple.”
 To all these relations the Scripture enforces a dear and tender love; and yet in such cases where this love is incompatible with the love of Christ, we should rather hate than love.
 “Hatred” in this verse compares to “denial” in Matthew 16:24; to deny oneself is to hate one’s own life.
 All must be renounced for Christ’s sake because there is a higher obligation.
 We are more obliged to our Creator than to our parents, and we owe more service to our Redeemer than to our greatest friends and benefactors in the world.
 Let us not love father and mother above Christ (Mat 10:37).
 Thomas Manton